Apply for Admission

 The sooner you apply, the faster we can get you an admission decision, so get started right away.
 Before you begin your application, please select the link that best describes you.

-You will graduate from high school in 2020 or 2021 (regardless of total college credits completed while in high school), or you have graduated from high school but haven't enrolled at a college, university or any other institution after high school.
+You will graduate from high school in 2022 (regardless of total college credits completed while in high school), or you have graduated from high school but haven't enrolled at a college, university, or any other institution after high school.
 First-Year candidates may apply as Early Action or Rolling Admission by completing Hofstra's First-Year Student Application for Undergraduate Admission or the Common Application.
-First-Year candidates applying for the spring 2021 semester should use the "Apply for 2021 Rolling Admission" application.
+First-Year candidates applying for the spring 2022 semester should use the "Apply for 2022 Rolling Admission" application.

 |Application Type||Submission||Notification Begins|